brangerbriz/machine-learning-docs/markdown/what-is-machine-learning.md

 - Statistics
 - Probability

 While experience in any of these topics will certainly be helpful as you learn and employ ML, I want to stress that prior knowledge of these fields are in no way necessary.
-They should be thought of more as areas of further study if you want to improve your ML skills and understanding.
+They should be thought of more as areas of [further study](https://www.youtube.com/watch?v=kjBOesZCoqc&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) if you want to improve your ML skills and understanding.

 Lastly, the OS of choice for ML projects is certainty Ubuntu/Debian Linux.
-While many of the most popular frameworks have cross-platform options, linux is hands-down the most supportive OS for all things machine learning.
+While many of the most popular frameworks have cross-platform options, Linux is hands-down the most supportive OS for all things machine learning.
 If you are not yet comfortable with basic linux/unix commands, I recommend learning.
 While it is not required, you will find your productivity running ML experiments and iteratively improving ML algorithms will benefit greatly from this knowledge.

 Next: [General Purpose Algorithms](general-purpose-algorithms.html)